jsiegenthaler/hueget/README.md

 ... ,"31":{"state":{"on":true,"bri":100,"hue":65396 ...
 ```

 Use the same method for groups to find the group id of the room you wish to control.
 Note that group id 0 is a special group containing all lights in the system, and is not returned by the ‘get all groups’ command.
-Group 0 is not visible, and cannot be created, modified or deleted using the API.
+Group 0 is not visible, and cannot be created, modified or deleted using the API, but group 0 can be controlled by the API.